 Eleuthero is one of the better-known and widely used adaptogens (plants that increase resistance to stress and improve overall health) and can be used for extended periods in most adults.
 It is commonly recommended for those who are weak, recovering from illness, or lack energy or stamina.
 Athletes use it to improve endurance and recovery time.
 It is helpful support for auto immune disorders such as Chronic Fatigue Syndrome and other more common debilitating illnesses such as influenza — not surprising as it supports a healthy immune response.

 Animal and in vitro research suggests it supports healthy brain function and cognition, though clinical studies are called for to thoroughly substantiate this claim.
-Eleuthero has little to no known toxicity, but is not recommended for those with severe cases of high blood pressure, heart problems, or fever.
+Eleuthero has little to no known toxicity, but is not recommended for those with severe cases of high blood pressure or heart concerns.

 Eleutherosides are considered the most "active" constituents and may be standardized in some products, but many holistic herbalists prefer to use a complete herb extract rather than one that isolates and increases single compounds.
 This useful plant is also combined in formulations with numerous other herbs as a synergistic agent to address a wider range of ailments.